jb2cool/RStudioShiny-nginx/README.md

 ## Cautions
 * The install script will overwrite your /etc/nginx/sites-enabled/default file, if you have already made customisations to this file ensure you have a backup.
 * The install script manually creates your R personal library so that it can install the Shiny package, this shouldn't have any impact if you already have a personal library but it's untested.
 * This is designed for ease-of-use on a single-user machine, if this is a multi-user machine then this is probably not the approach to take.
-This is because Shiny Server will be running out if one users home directory.
+This is because Shiny Server will be running out if one users home directory and RStudio Server will refuse to allow users to log in unless their home directory already exists.
 * Don't run the update script from within RStudio-Server itself, if you do you'll end up pulling the rug from under your own feet, do this from a separate session.